 For example, let's say that a user has the following access on a site:

-- Explorer site role
+- Explorer site role (on this site)

-- Save permission capability on a project
+- Save permission capability on a project (on this site)

 In this scenario, the licence allows connecting to and creating new data sources in the web editing environment or Tableau Desktop, and a permission rule allows them to save in a project.
 However, their site role prevents them from being able to save, so their effective permissions don’t include the save capability.
 Therefore, the user can’t publish content to the site.

 Even if a user has a creator licence and a creator site role, if they don’t have the save capability on at least one project, they can’t publish anything to the site.